freeCodeCamp/freeCodeCamp/guide/english/html/attributes/href/index.md

 The exact behavior of the HREF attribute depends on the element that is using it.
 For instance, when used with the `<a>` tag, it is referencing the location of an object expressed as a URL.
 When using the HREF attribute with the `<image>` tag, the HREF attribute is referencing the URL location of an image to render.

+Additionally, an HREF may also reference a file on a server or a local directory.
+A directory can be considered a folder on a computer.
+For instance, you might wish to create a hyperlink that points to the main page of a website.
+Typically the main page of a website has the file name `index.html`, so instead of a full URL, you may simply type `index.html`.
+Please note that if the file is not in the same directory it may require you to add a `/` or a `../` to move into or out of the current directory.

 ### Examples:
 Link to Google's Homepage: